 As usual, if there is a shift type with the given name, this sets st to that shift type and returns true, otherwise it sets st to NULL and returns false.
-To visit the shift-type sets of an instance, call in the usual way.
-If a shift-type set has a non-NULL name, it may be retrieved by calling
+Function is the same, except that it searches for a shift type with a non-NULL label equal to label.